 In addition, if your property has a rateable value below £51,000 (£70,000 in Greater London) you're considered a small business and your business rates will be calculated using the small business multiplier instead of the standard one.
 Contact your local council to find out more.

 Unless you check and compare prices regularly, there's a good chance you are paying more than you need to for services such as business broadband, telephone, gas, electricity and business insurance.
 You can compare rates on all of these services at sites like uSwitch and Moneysupermarket.com.
 Shop around for the best business insurance rates at Simply Business.

 Rory MccGwire, chief executive of Atom Content Marketing (publishers of the Donut websites):

 "We opened a new office in 2000 at the top of the market.
 The only place we could afford was a listed building on four floors - not the open plan offices we were hoping for.
 We also had to sign an onerous lease for ten years with a dilapidations clause that meant when we did move we had to pay a big bill.
 That was just how it was at that point.

 "We delayed moving until 2013 - rents were falling and we waited until we found a really good deal.
-Now we have moved I am absolutely delighted.
-We've got a lovely, sunny, open plan office near the station.
-The rent is much lower and, because of that, we have been able to pay off our previous renovation and moving costs in less than a year.
+And I am absolutely delighted that we did.
+We managed to find a lovely, sunny, open plan office near the station and, best of all, the rent was much lower.

 "We used to have to worry about things like servicing the alarms and the fire extinguishers.
 Now everything, including utilities, building insurance and broadband, is included in the price.
 So it's not just cheaper, there's far less admin to do as well."